oracle/python-oracledb/doc/src/api_manual/connection.rst

     This read-write attribute specifies a method called for each column that is going to be fetched from any cursor associated with this connection.
-The method signature is handler(cursor, name, defaultType, length, precision, scale) and the return value is expected to be a variable object or None in which case a default variable object will be created.
+The method signature is ``handler(cursor, metadata)`` and the return value is expected to be a :ref:`variable object<varobj>` or None in which case a default variable object will be created.
 If this attribute is None, the default behavior will take place for all columns fetched from cursors.

     See :ref:`outputtypehandlers`.

+    .. versionchanged:: 1.4

+        The method signature was changed.
+The previous signature ``handler(cursor, name, default_type, length, precision, scale)`` will still work but is deprecated and will be removed in a future version.

     .. note::